netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 15-sensor-specific-changes.conf

 Makes any changes to fields needed for specific sensors.
-This config currently provides 1) the ability to drop all flows that do not use interfaces (ifindexes) in a specfied list; lists can be sensor-specific, 2) the ability to change the sensor name for flows from a specified sensor which use a certain interface, and 3) the ability to apply a sampling rate correction manually for named sensors.
+This config currently provides 1) the ability to drop all flows that do not use interfaces (ifindexes) in a specfied list; lists can be sensor-specific, 2) the ability to change the sensor name for flows from a specified sensor which use a certain interface, 3) the ability to apply a sampling rate correction manually for named sensors, and 4) the ability to add subnet filtering for flows from specified sensors.

 You may edit the file in a bare-metal installation and specify everything explicitly (upgrades will not overwrite this config) or you may use the environment file specified in the systemd unit file.
 For Docker installations, use the .env file to specifiy the parameters.
 By default, this config will do nothing since the flags will be set to False.

 ### 20-add_id.conf

 Adds a unique id (evenutally called meta.id) which is a hash of the 5-tuple of the flow (src and dst ips and ports, and protocol) plus the sensor name.
-This id is used for aggregating (stitching) in the next step.

 ### 40-aggregation.conf

-Stitches together flows from different nfcapd files into longer flows, matching them up by meta.id and using a specified inactivity_timeout to decide when to start a new flow.

-Notes:
- - By default, 5-minute nfcapd files are assumed and the inactivity_timeout is set to 10.5 minutes.
-If more than 10.5 min have passed between the start of the current flow and the start of the last matching one, do not stitch them together.
- - If your nfcapd files are written every 15 minutes, change the inactivity_timeout to at least 16 minutes.
- - There is another "timeout" setting which is basically the maximum duration of a stitched flow (default: 24 hr).
+Stitches incoming flows into longer flows.
+The inactive timeout is 6 minutes, by default.
+So, if the time from the start of the current flow to the start time of the last matching flow is over 6 minutes, declare the previous aggregated flow ended and start a new one with the current incoming flow.
+The default active timeout is 1 hour, meaning any flows over 1 hour in length will be split up into 1 hour chunks.
+This may require the start time to be adjusted, to cut off previous whole hours.

+For sflow, aggregation uses the 5-tuple plus sensor name.
+For netflow, aggregation uses the 5-tuple plus sensor name plus start time.
+This means that when there's a timeout at the router (default inactive timeout is usually 15 sec), the flows will stay separate.
+(In certain grafana dashboards, they will be added together.)
+Start times of incoming flows are adjusted.
+See comments in file.

+Notes
  - When logstash shuts down, any flows "in the aggregator" will be written out to aggregate_maps_path (default: /tmp/logstash-aggregation-maps).
 The file is then read back in when logstash is restarted so aggregation can continue.
  - Your logstash pipeline can have only 1 worker or aggregation is not going to work!
 This is set in the logstash config file.
  - Tstat flows come in already complete, so no aggregation is done on those flows.

+### 41-thresholds.conf

+Drops flows that are too small - under 10 MB, by default.
+For flows with small durations, sets rates to 0 because sampling makes them too inaccurate.

 ### 45-geoip-tagging.conf